vivile42/Oral_24/README.md

 The stats folder contains the code for statistical analyses.
 ### Behavioral
 1) Behav_stats.ipynb: jupyter notebook to compute descriptive statistics and code to generate figures.
+2) behavioral_GLM.Rmd R notebook with GLM models to analyses reaction times
-2) parametres_sub_o.ipynb: reads and compute descriptive parametres for subjects characteristics
+3) parametres_sub_o.ipynb: reads and compute descriptive parametres for subjects characteristics
 ### Sensor space
 1)	ERP_stats.ipynb: jupyter notebook that contains all analysis and figure output for the ERP analyses for awareness and cardiac/ resp phase.
-2) Mass_anovas.ipynb: jupyter notebook that contains mass univariate anovas  FDR corrected
-3) Stats_helper contains helper functions used in sensor_space_stats.ipynb.
+2)  Stats_helper contains helper functions used in sensor_space_stats.ipynb.